smg-bg/chess-poc/README.md

-# pragmatic
-Sample code and apps for the .NET Framework and C# course (October 2018)
+# Sample code and apps for the .NET Framework and C# course (October 2018)